Once Upon a Time (TV series): Spin-off

 In February 2013, Kitsis and Horowitz, along with producers Zack Estrin and Jane Espenson, began developing a spin-off series focusing on Lewis Carroll's Wonderland, titled Once Upon a Time in Wonderland.
 A "teaser presentation" began filming in April 2013, and the pilot was shot in late July or August.
-On May 10, 2013, ABC announced that it had greenlit the spin-off, and announced on May 14, 2013 that it would air in the Thursday night 8:00pm time slot instead of filling in for the parent series.
-The series premiered on October 10, 2013 and ended on April 3, 2014, after a single-season 13-episode run.
+On May 10, 2013, ABC announced that it had greenlit the spin-off, and announced on May 14, 2013, that it would air in the Thursday night 8:00pm time slot instead of filling in for the parent series.
+The series premiered on October 10, 2013, and ended on April 3, 2014, after a single-season 13-episode run.

 Future

-In June 2023, Carlyle retrospectively admitted in an interview with The A.V.
-Club that he felt that the series "ran for too long" and felt that the first four seasons were "as good as anything been involved in."
+In June 2023, Carlyle admitted in an interview with The A.V.
+Club that the series "ran for too long", adding that the first four seasons were "as good as anything been involved in."
 In February 2024, O'Donoghue spoke with Collider about the possibility of a revival, stating that he had "spoken to and a few other people about it".
+In August 2024, Goodwin said she had heard rumors of a reboot and was interested in returning to the series.
+In February 2025, Morrison stated that she believed the series "deserved" a reboot, but with a different cast and different characters.
+In August 2025, Parrilla expressed her interest in returning though she preferred a continuation film over a new series.